sblauth/cashocs/docs/source/demos/optimal_control/doc_poisson.rst

     The possible values for these arguments are the same as :ref:`the corresponding ones in the config file
     <config_ocp_optimization_routine>`.
 This just allows for some shortcuts, e.g., when one wants to quickly use a different solver.

+    Note, that it is not strictly necessary to supply config files in CASHOCS.
+In this case, the user has to follow the above example and specify at least the solution algorithm via the :py:meth:`solve <cashocs.OptimalControlProblem.solve>` method.
+    However, it is very strongly recommended to use config files with CASHOCS as they allow a detailed tuning of its behavior.

 Finally, we visualize the results using matplotlib and the following code ::